sleexyz/hylogen/README.md

             ]
 ```

-Run hylide:
+Run Hylide:

 ```
 $ hylide Example.hs
 ```

 Now go to [localhost:5678](http://localhost:5678) in your browser.
-You'll see a live rendering of the generated GLSL:
+You'll see a live rendering of the corresponding generated GLSL:

 ```GLSL
 void main() {